Olethreutinae

 (NCBI-index: 1.858052)

-In the summer I often go for a walk in a nature reserve after dinner.
-If you pay close attention, you will often come across micro butterflies that emerge from their hiding place at dusk.
+In the summer, I often walk in a nature reserve after dinner.
+If you pay close attention, you will usually come across micro butterflies that emerge from their hiding place at dusk.
 A striking appearance is the poplar dwarf leafroller (Pammene populana) because of its large white spot on the otherwise predominantly dark brown forewing.
 The white spot at the inner edge is edged with a dark band.
-A pair of short cream-colored bands can be seen along the leading edge.
-The flight period is in one generation from July to mid-September and the wingspan is 10-13mm.
+A pair of short cream-coloured bands can be seen along the leading edge.
+The flight period is one generation from July to mid-September, and the wingspan is 10-13mm.
 Host plant: Willow.
 Dutch name: Populierendwergbladroller.
 Frisian name:

 Flying period: